miaouPlop/gdb-helper/README.md

 This way, when you'll use Peda it will be able to launch it from anywhere on your system.

 ## Basics
 Let's begin by using "crackme1" (32b).
-After an incredibly hard analysis we saw that 0x8048545 seems interesting (strcmp) so we'll launch our program and break the to see what's going on.
+After an incredibly hard analysis we saw that `0x8048545` seems interesting (`strcmp`) so we'll launch our program and break there to see what's going on.
 ```python
 # coding=utf-8